bkirsh99/GNMINFRMTCS/A7/Assignment7.md

 maxMAF <- max(myResults$MAF)

 #ANSWER: The maximum MAF is 0.5.
-This metric ranges from 0 to 0.5 because it reports the frequency of the minor allele between two possible variations.
-With the exception of rare cases in which the locus is triallelic or quatrallelic, there are only a minor allele and a major allele for each SNP.
-Thus, when the frequency of either is greater than 0.5, it is regarded as the major allele and the MAF is calculated for its minor counterpart by subtracting it from 1.
+This metric ranges from 0 to 0.5 because it reports the frequency of the minor allele between two possible alleles, with the exception of rare cases in which the locus is triallelic or quatrallelic.
+Therefore, in the context of biallelic SNPs, the allele for which the frequency is greater than 0.5 is regarded as the major allele and the MAF is calculated for its minor counterpart by subtracting it from 1.
 An an example, a locus that carries two alleles, A and B, at 0.7 and 0.3 frequency, respectively, will report a MAF of 0.3.
 This makes A the major allele and B the minor allele.
 ```

 # Polygenic Scores (PGS)